Past Exhibition

 Artist

 Misha Ilin (b.
-1985; Protvino, Russia) received a Master’s in Mathematics and Informatics from the National University of Science and Technology in Moscow, Russia.
-In 2016 he moved to the United States and received his MFA from the Maryland Institute College of Art.
+1985; Protvino, Russia) earned his MA in Mathematics and Informatics from the National University of Science and Technology, Moscow, Russia; and MFA from the Maryland Institute College of Art, Baltimore, MD.

 Downloads